 The Google Pixel A series is the opposite of a box of chocolates — you always know what you’ll get.
 Google will cut some corners with the build materials but make up for it with a low price, clean-as-a-whistle software, and a great camera experience.
-It’s worked like a dream for the Pixel 3a, 4a, and the previous model, the Pixel 5a.
-Then, Google built itself a mountain to climb with the stellar (and affordable) Google Pixel 6 and now Pixel 7.
-Is there room for a flagship and a budget phone to exist just $150 apart?
+But with the launch of the Pixel 7a, 2022’s Pixel 6a now has an even lower price.
+At $349, is the Pixel 6a the best budget phone you can buy?
 Let’s find out in our Google Pixel 6a review.

 What you need to know about the Google Pixel 6a

 - Google Pixel 6a (6GB/128GB): $449 / £399 / €459

 The Google Pixel 6a launched in July 2022 as a direct successor to the Pixel 5a.
 It’s also the third and most affordable member of the Pixel 6 family.
 Google’s mid-range device follows the same formula as it always has — blending design elements from its more premium siblings with affordable choices befitting the A series.
-However, the most significant change this year is that the Pixel 6a now packs Google’s in-house Tensor chip.
-It should, in theory, offer a solid boost over the mid-range chipsets of previous devices without an increase in price.
+However, the most significant change is that the Pixel 6a packs Google’s in-house Tensor chip.
 Google also hasn’t changed the RAM or storage, offering a single version with 6GB and 128GB, respectively.

 The Pixel 6a packs a 6.1-inch flat OLED display, the smallest of the Pixel 6 family, and the smallest on the Pixel A series since the Pixel 4a.
 It’s plenty sharp, with a Full HD+ resolution (1,080 x 2,400), though the refresh rate is limited to 60Hz.
 The display is Gorilla Glass 3, the frame is a tactile alloy, and the back panel is a 3D thermoformed composite (also known as plastic).
 No matter the materials, the Pixel 6a is IP67 rated for water and dust resistance.